VeitWild/VeitWild.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* PhD in Machine Learning & Statistics, University of Oxford, 2023 (expected)
+* MSc in Mathematics with minor in Economics, Karlsruhe Institute of Technology, 2020
+* MSc in Statistical Science, University of Oxford, 2019
+* BSc in Mathematics with minor in Economics, Karlsruhe Institute of Technology, 2017

-Work experience
+Work Experience
 ======
-* Summer 2015: Research Assistant
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+* Head Teaching Assistant for Statistics I & II,
+  * Karlsruhe Institute of Technology, Department of Economics
+  * Supervision of 15 undergraduate teaching assistants
+  * Organisation of tutorials and exams for up to 800 Students

-* Fall 2015: Research Assistant
+* Head Teaching Assistant for Programming in R
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+  * Karlsruhe Institute of Technology, Department of Economics
+  * Introducing groups of up to 100 to programming in R

 Skills
 ======
-* Skill 1
-* Skill 2
-  * Sub-skill 2.1
-  * Sub-skill 2.2
-  * Sub-skill 2.3
-* Skill 3
+* Languages: German (native) and Englisch (fluent)
+* Coding: Python (expert), Java (advanced), R (advanced), Matlab (basic)

 Publications
 ======